 After lunch they continued to walk, touring the town by foot.
 They stopped at various sightseeing spots: temples and shrines, parks and shops.
 Their stay at each site varied between nothing more than a quick look or a thorough walk-through.
 They were both more interested to visit the Shinto or Buddhist sites, and though he obviously held no interest himself, Naru was patient as Mai window-shopped various stores they passed.
 All the while, their conversation had started up again.

 "When you said you wanted to talk about what has happened since we last met, did you... did you mean that?"
-Mai asked quietly, studying the charms for sale at the stand next to a temple.
+Mai asked quietly, studying the charms for sale at the office next to a temple.

 "Of course," Naru said, looking insulted that she didn't believe him.
 "Why would I have said otherwise?"

 "Mai," he said sternly, frowning.
-She could tell that he was annoyed.
+She could tell he was annoyed.
 "I didn't bring you to Tsuruga because I wanted to do some sightseeing.
 It's a pleasant enough way to pass the time, but it wasn't my intention."

 "Right," she said, thoroughly chastised, her cheeks reddening.
 They walked together away from the temple, back to the street.
 Mai chose their route based on the amount of shade they'd be able to walk in and Naru followed her without protest.
 While not uncomfortably hot, the hair in front of his ears and around his hairline was damp with perspiration from being in the heat.